qmk/qmk_firmware/keyboards/lets_split/keymaps/bbaserdem/README.md

 # Lets Split

 Check out [user readme](../../../../users/bbaserdem/README.md) for more info.
-This is still a WIP, but the firmware should be fine.
+This is still a *WIP*, but the firmware should be OK.

 Builds fine as of 2019-12-17

 # Setup

-I am planning on I2C, using Proton C's (or ProMicro's).
+I am planning on using I2C, using Proton C.
 Make command should run fine with the flash command, but possibly the bootloader needs to be configured.

-# Caterina
+## Caterina

-The default bootloader for ProMicro.
+The default bootloader for the ProMicro.

-For flashing the EEPROM with the side information, flash the following.
+For flashing the EEPROM with the side information, flash the following provided files;

 ```
 avrdude -p atmega32u4 -P "$(ls /dev/ttyACM*)" -c avr109 -U eeprom:w:"./quantum/split_common/eeprom-lefthand.eep"
 avrdude -p atmega32u4 -P "$(ls /dev/ttyACM*)" -c avr109 -U eeprom:w:"./quantum/split_common/eeprom-righthand.eep"